 Every local authority has a code of conduct setting out the rules about the ethical behaviour expected of Councillors.
-The code adopted by us can be found in part 5 of the council's constitution.
+The code adopted by us can be found in the council's constitution.
 Each Parish Council has its own code which will be available from the Parish Clerk.

 Complaints about the conduct of a City of York councillor, or a councillor from one of our parish councils, must be submitted in writing to the Monitoring Officer - download a complaints form and procedure.

 Be aware that the Monitoring Officer:

 - cannot investigate complaints about things that are not covered by the code of conduct

 - cannot investigate complaints which do not relate to the councillor's official role

 Dealing with complaints about councillors

 When you complain it must be clear why you think a councillor has not followed the code of conduct.

 The Monitoring Officer will decide whether your allegation should be investigated or not; before doing so they'll consult an 'Independent Person' appointed by us.